AgentMC/Sao20/Translate/En/Part9.md

 With a painful look, Tiese brought the mouth close to Ronye's ears and said:

-"If the art does not work, and we have to use a sword...... perhaps we won’t be able to slay that Minion."
+"If the art does not work, and we have to use swords...... perhaps we won’t be able to slay those minions."

 "............!!"